berniebear/HCP/README.md

 # Local connectome fingerprints of HCP 1062 subjects for prediction

 We provide a simple model for training/testing the NEO-FFI Prediction Task using PyTorch.
 For each question, 10-fold cross-valdation will takes 2.5min with batchsize 16 to train and test on a GTX 1080 Ti GPU machine.
 The cross-validation time For 60 quesitons is around 2.5 hours.
 Data is available at [here](http://dsi-studio.labsolver.org/download-images/local-connectome-fingerprints-of-hcp-1062-subjects-for-neofac-prediction).
-Please contact [Feng-Cheng Yeh](mailto:frank.yeh@gmail.com) or [Po-Yao Huang](mailto:poyaoh@cs.cmu.edu) if you have any questions.
+Please contact [Fang-Cheng Yeh](mailto:frank.yeh@gmail.com) or [Po-Yao Huang](mailto:poyaoh@cs.cmu.edu) if you have any questions.

 # Usage
     python main.py [-h] [--kfold KFOLD] [--lr LR] [--bs BS] [--epoch EPOCH] [--loss LOSS] [--leaky] [--layers LAYERS] [--model_name MODEL_NAME] [--hidden HIDDEN]